mustafadurmusNl/weatherApp/readme.md

    - The app will display the current weather information (temperature, humidity, etc.) for the searched city.
    - A relevant background image will be set based on the searched city.

-5. **Additional Information:**
-   - The app also lists predefined cities for quick weather checks.
-   - Clicking on a predefined city will display weather information and update the background accordingly.

 ## Screenshots

-(Include screenshots of your application in action, showcasing different city searches and their corresponding backgrounds.)
+(Include additional screenshots of your application in action, showcasing different city searches and their corresponding backgrounds.)

 ## Credits